 - Once registration is complete, you will receive a registration card and license plates along with your registration stickers with the expiration date printed on them.
 They should be affixed to the license plate and clearly visible at all times.

 In Virginia, permits are not required and only fully-automatic firearms require registration.
-As such, a bill of sale for firearms is not required by the state, and there are no official forms.
-However, there are several templates available online to serve this purpose.
-Many include the following:
+As such, a gun bill of sale for firearms is not required by the state, and there are no official forms.

 - The buyers’ and sellers’ names, contact information, and signatures